 SMEs that have been approved to upload invoices can click “Submit Invoice” and upload the necessary documents, invoice details, and the mandatory ready-to-sell conditions:

+During the invoice delivery process, the staff in the underwriting team and approval team can always be able to see the SME profile that has been created during SME admission process, because the two teams will compare the company profile information with the invoice details that are submitted for underwriting purpose.

 SMEs who have not been approved, SMEs who have reached the maximum number of invoices that they can upload, SMEs with remaining factoring limit (Factoring limit – total amount of outstanding invoices that the SME has uploaded) less than the minimum invoice amount allowed, or SMEs in the cancellation blacklist should not be allowed to submit new invoices;

 The maximum number of invoices that the SME can upload is 1 at first.
 Only the first invoice of the SME has been settled, the maximum invoice number limit will be removed.